agordon/pages1/manual.md

-  --header-in               First input line is column headers --header-out              Print column headers as first line -H, --headers             Same as '--header-in --header-out' -s, --sort                Sort the input before grouping
+  --header-in               First input line is column headers --header-out              Print column headers as first line -H, --headers             Same as '--header-in --header-out' -i, --ignore-case         Ignore upper/lower case when comparing text
-                            Removes the need to manually pipe the input through 'sort' -t, --field-separator=X   use X instead of whitespace for field delimiter
+                            This affects grouping, and string operations -s, --sort                Sort the input before grouping Removes the need to manually pipe the input through 'sort' -t, --field-separator=X   use X instead of whitespace for field delimiter